 experienced a mild form of hypnosis.

-the desired changes, so you are never out of control.
+to create the desired changes so you are never out of control.

 Hypnotherapy is performed fully clothed and is very relaxing.